Aparna Shankar writes for The Bastion the means and methods by which a state can gather the required data to make evidence-based policy decisions.

 Part 2 will delve into the nuances of the lifetime human need for education, from the perspectives of equitable delivery and uniformity.

-In the preceding article, we ascertained that a well designed and equitably delivered education system could become a key lever towards achieving poverty alleviation.
-Additionally, we discussed the necessity for state actors to strategically apply decision making principles to determine the allocation of limited state resources, and purported that the Eisenhower Matrix could be a useful tool to make such allocation decisions.
+In the preceding article, we proposed that a well designed and equitably delivered education system could become a key lever towards achieving poverty alleviation.
+Additionally, we discussed the necessity for state actors to strategically apply decision making principles to determine the allocation of limited state resources.
+We also purported that the Eisenhower Matrix could be a useful tool to make such allocation decisions.

 This article will examine the lifetime human need for education, from the perspectives of equitable delivery and uniformity.
 We had earlier discussed that the primary objective of state provided education should be to offer access to learning, such that it can augment a citizen’s overall quality of life.
 It can do so by providing a pathway to meaningful livelihood opportunities, as a result of the education received*.
-Life today is sharply different from what it was in 2004 (when children, who are 21 today, began their journey in LKG); technology and lifestyles are altering at a faster pace than we have encountered before.
-Accordingly, it is necessary to prepare children who enter the education system today for the lifestyle they will encounter in 2036; the earliest possible timeline when children who enter school today will join the world of work.
+Life today is sharply different from what it was in 2004 (when children, who are 21 today, began their learning journey in LKG); technology and lifestyles are altering at a faster pace than we have encountered before.
+Accordingly, it is necessary to prepare children who enter the education system today for the world of work that they will encounter in 2035; the expected year for children in 1st grade today to turn eighteen.

 Keeping this objective in mind, we can categorise the lifetime human need for education into the following four groups, each bearing the following features: